 - VMware vSphere 5.5 Low Latency Applications Enhancements

-- ESXi 5.5 free Version has no more hard limit 32GB of RAM
+- ESXi 5.5 free Version has no more hard limitations of 32GB of RAM – this post

 - vCenter Server Appliance 5.5 (vCSA) – Installation and Configuration Video